Nasruddinkhan/accounts-svc/README.md

 - Ms Access : Import database into MS ACCESS from this folder `database/accountsdb.accdb`
 - Sonar for code quality -> Setup: docker run -d -p 9000:9000 --name sonarqube sonarqube
 - Generate Sonar token add token inside <sonar.token> /<sonar.login> for sonar code quality check

+# Clone and run the project.
+- clone the project add your idea.
+- add the postman collection `account-svc.postman_collection.json` and environment in your postman
+- `account-env.postman_environment.json` and test the api.

+# Auditing
+- I create custom annotation `LogRequestResponse` please check logging package.
+For enabling this change the log level debug by using actuator.

+# For Metric
+- Please check the observe package which are show the failure and calling count. http://localhost:8011/accounts-svc/actuator/metrics/{obsername} check the postman collection